Protection Warrior Talents

 Tier 2 Talents

-s a self-healing tool at a low cost.
-If you are regularly getting killing blows, this talent may be detrimental, but that situation is mostly limited to world questing.
+s a reliable self-healing tool at a small cost.
+If you are regularly getting killing blows, this talent may lose some value compared to the baseline

 provides group healing utility, but does not affect the talented